revloc02/dndMarkdown/colver-5e-homebrew.md

 Here are the uses of a Healer's Kit:
 * As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Medicine check (RAW).
-* If you expend one use of a healer’s kit to treat a poisoned or diseased creature (see _Downtime: Recuperating_ PHB p, 187), they make their recuperation saving throw with advantage (HBR).
+* If you expend one use of a healer’s kit to treat a poisoned or diseased creature (see _Downtime: Recuperating,_ PHB p, 187), they make their recuperation saving throw with advantage (HBR).

 ### Healer Feat